strimzi/proposals/057-run-zk-kraft-clusters-parallel.md

-# Marking ZooKeeper and KRaft based clusters for KRaft enabled operators
+# Allow running ZooKeeper and KRaft based clusters in parallel

 This proposal is about changing the way the current `UseKRaft` feature gate works.
-It changes the way the Strimzi Cluster Operator handles ZooKeeper and KRaft based clusters when such feature gate is enabled.
+It changes the way the Strimzi Cluster Operator handles ZooKeeper and KRaft based clusters when it is enabled.

 ## Current situation